sjoblomj/dn_dl/README.md

 # dn_dl
 ![dn_dl](dn_dl.png)

-Parser for taking articles from the Swedish newspaper Dagens Nyheter, and turning them into Markdown or PDFs for easy and convenient reading offline.
+Parser for taking articles from the Swedish newspaper Dagens Nyheter, and turning them into Markdown, PDFs or EPUBs for easy and convenient reading offline.

 Given a URL to an author on dn.se, all their articles will be downloaded.
 The downloaded HTML will be parsed into [Markdown](https://en.wikipedia.org/wiki/Markdown), and all images associated with the article will be downloaded and optionally shrunk down.

-The Markdown can be turned into PDFs using Latex.
-Finally, the script can loop over all years, assembling all articles from a given year into a PDF.
+The Markdown can be turned into PDFs using Latex, or to EPUBs using [mark2epub](https://github.com/AlexPof/mark2epub).
+Finally, the script can loop over all years, assembling all articles from a given year into a PDF or EPUB.

 ## Cookie